-Exit Routine Parameters Passed When Entered Type of Return Input Stream Validation- VS1 only (IEFUIV) JCL image of JOB statement.
+Exit Routine Parameters Passed When Entered Type of Return Validation- statement.
 When a JOB card is encountered by input-stream control.
 Continue or cancel.
-Job Validation (IEFUJV) Continue or cancel.
+Job Validation (IEFUJV) JCL image, JCL type.
+Each JCL card (excluding comment statements), after all JCL has been interpreted.
+Continue or cancel.
 Job Initiation (IEFUJI) Programmer name, priority, account field.
 Job initiation.
 Continue or cancel.
 Step Initiation (IEFUSI) Step program name, step name, accounting fields.
 Step initiation.
 Continue or cancel.
 SYSOUT Limit- VS1 only (IEFUSO) DCB.
 SYSOUT limit exceeded.
 Continue with new limit or cancel.
 Time Limit (IEFUTL) Entry type.
 Job CPU time limit exceeded, step CPU time limit exceeded, continuous wait time limit for the job exceeded.
 Continue with new time limit or cancel.
 SMF Record- VS2 only (IEFU83) SMF record to be written.
 When a record is to be written to the SMF.
 Write or don't write SMF record to SMF.
-Termination (IEFACTRT) Programmer name, job CPU time (in hundredths of a second), job accounting fields, step CPU time (in hundredths of a second), step accounting fields, completion code, SMF record.
+Termination (IEFACTRT)Programmer name, job CPU time (in hundredths of a second), job accounting fields, step CPU time (in hundredths of a second), step accounting fields, completion code, SMF record.
 Step termination, job termination.
 Continue or cancel; write or skip SMF record.
-Job Purge- VS1 only (IEFUJP) Programmer name, job CPU time, number of accounting fields in the JOB statement, address of the accounting information.
+Job Purge VS1 only (IEFUJP) Programmer name, job CPU time, number of accounting fields in the JOB statement, address of the accounting information.
 When a job is ready to be purged from the system.
 None.
 Job Purge- VS2 with HASP (IEFUJP) SMF record to be written.
 When a job is ready to be purged from the system.
 Write or skip SMF record.